heysudhuu/BeYourOwnSugerDaddy/README.md

 # BeYourOwnSugerDaddy
 Just For a Fun.
 ## How to Install This File
-1. Download the SugerBae File in Your PC/Laptop.
+1. Download the Shutdown File in Your PC/Laptop.
-2. Start This File As a Startup App.
+2. Click Win+R
+3. Write shell:startup Press Enter
+4. Copy the shutdown file and paste it into the startup folder.
+5. Restart Your PC/Laptop